GobySoft/goby3/src/doc/markdown/doc503_goby_coroner.md

 }
 ```

-If `goby_gps` dies or stops responding, the report would look like this:
+If `goby_gps` crashes or stops responding, the report will look like this:

 ```
 platform: "default_goby_platform"